SDAT: Sub-Dataset Alternation Training for Improved Image Demosaicing: Experiments

-{\bf Model Architecture} Our experiments were conducted using two different architectures.
-One based on CNNs and the other transformer-based.
-The architecture for the CNN models has a similar structure to the overall structure of DemosaicNet suggested by Gharbi \etal in \cite{gharbi2016deep}, with slight differences.
+We trained three CNN architectures with 9.5K, 16K, and 84K parameters.
+Our CNN has a similar structure to the overall structure of DemosaicNet suggested by Gharbi \etal in \cite{gharbi2016deep}, with slight differences.
 We replaced each of the two convolution layers with 3 Inverted Linear bottlenecks (ILB) \cite{sandler2018mobilenetv2}.
 We obtain different architecture sizes by adjusting the expansion size parameters of the ILB.
-For the transformer architecture we implemented RSTCANet \cite{xing2022residual}, which is based on SwinIR \cite{liang2021swinir} architecture.
-We applied our method over two variants from \cite{xing2022residual}, RSTCANet-B and RSTCANet-S with 0.9M and 3.1M parameters respectively.
+In addition to comparing the results between EDT and our suggested method, we also compared our results (in terms of PSNR) with recent studies that focus on achieving high performance for image demosaicing using low capacity models \cite{ramakrishnan2019deep,wang2021compact}.
+As indicated in \Cref{tb:low_capacity}, our training method presents superior results across all benchmarks compared to the EDT method.
+Additionally, while our trained CNNs have the lowest number of parameters in each sub-range of parameters, the networks outperform all other methods across all benchmarks.